 The Medial Gluteal muscle

 Well, I'm finally getting around to that hind end muscle I promised I'd write about before my interlude post.
 The name of this muscle - the Medial Gluteal.
 This is a massive muscle.
 It makes up a large proportion of the top of the horse's rump, and when you realize how it attaches and what it does, you understand why it has to be so large.
+Note: The word medial comes from the Latin, where it means middle, so this muscle is also often call the Middle Gluteal muscle.
+But medial sounds more anatomy-ish, so that's what I used.

 The medial gluteal is not directly underneath the skin, though it is close in places.
 Its cranial (toward the head) end is covered by the thoracolumbar (m' in the above picture) and the gluteal (p') fascia.
 (Fascia is that very strong, glistening white tissue you cut off your steak.
 It acts as the insertion point for a lot of muscles.)
 Its caudal (toward the tail) end is covered by superficial gluteal (o'') and the biceps femoris (q) muscles.